 Furthermore, the proximity of the benchmark's average search frequency to the average search frequency level for the NFL teams allows us to capture as much of their variation in search frequency as possible.
 Because Google Trends does not provide historical search frequency levels for periods smaller than a day, the greatest granularity we can obtain is the daily search frequency level for each term.
 On each relevant day, we search for two search frequency values, one for "Google website" and one for the NFL team name, the higher of which Google assigns a value of 100 and the lower of which is scaled as a percentage of that 100.
 Since the frequency of "Google Website" remains similar to the average of our NFL teams, it provides a detailed scale with which to measure the fluctuations in the NFL team's search frequencies.
 If the benchmark term were vastly higher than the team search term, the observed values would always be 100 for that benchmark term and 0 or 1 for the team search term.
-Conversely, if the team search term were vastly greater than the benchmark term, the observed values would always be 100 for the team search term and 0 or 1 for that benchmark term.
+Conversely, if the team search term were vastly greater than the benchmark term, the observed values would always be 100 for the team search term and 0 or 1 for that benchmark term, the search values would always be 100 for the team search term and 0 or 1 for that benchmark term.
 In either scenario, most of the team search term's variation is lost due to the chosen scale.
 The best benchmark is thus one that is on average at the same search level as the team search term.